 Dust mites are tiny, microscopic bugs, that are commonly found in human habitats, such as your house, couch, bed or carpet.
-They are able thrive in our living environment, because they live off of our dead skin cells, and the dander from our pets.
+They are able to thrive in our living environment, because they live off of our dead skin cells, and the dander from our pets.

 Regardless of how clean we try to keep our homes, we are still vulnerable to dust mites.
 Cleaning alone will not counteract the problem due to the fact that the average human gives off 5-10 grams of dead skin cells each week, about 3lbs per year.